sj3/canna-third-party/account_analytic_dimension_policy/README.rst

 Known Issues
 ------------

-The current version of this module requires a restart of the Odoo server after adding Analytic Dimensions.
+The current version of this module requires a restart of the Odoo server after adding Analytic Dimensions in order to enable the UI enforcement.

+|

+The current version of this module assumes that 'account.move.line' objects are created/updated via an embedded editable tree view in a 'account.move' form view.

+|

+Policy enforcement will still work if a custom module allows to update an Analytic Dimension field via e.g. a Journal Item form view, but the enforcement will be performed in this case via a pop-up window in stead of front end UI enforcement.